 LEO approved by the RD in December 2020.

-High intensity fighting across Nagorno-Karabakh since 27 September 2020 resulted in unconfirmed reports of more than a thousand civilian and military fatalities, with indications that most of the area’s 150,000 inhabitants fled.
-Fighting reportedly left extensive damage to infrastructure, roads and housing – and impacted supply corridors into the area.
-Populations arrived in Armenia and parts of Azerbaijan and are being accommodated by the local population.
+High intensity fighting across the Nagorno-Karabakh region of the Republic of Azerbaijan since 27 September 2020 resulted in unconfirmed reports of more than a thousand civilian and military fatalities, with indications that most of the area’s inhabitants fled the region.
+Fighting reportedly left extensive damage to infrastructure, roads and housing and caused complications in food delivery in the area.

-Currently, the UN does not have a mandate in Nagorno-Karabakh but is coordinating with humanitarian partners to assess needs and support delivery of assistance for any voluntary return to the affected area.
-WFP has also deployed emergency coordination support to Azerbaijan, where WFP does not have a presence, to work alongside UN partners to assess needs and reinforce food security coordination.
-Under its Armenia Country Strategic Plan (CSP), WFP will maintain its crisis response ensuring the basic needs of arrivals in Armenia, as well as their vulnerable hosts, are adequately covered.
+Currently, the UN does not have a mandate in the concerned region, but is coordinating with humanitarian partners to assess needs and support delivery of assistance for any voluntary return to the affected area.
+WFP has also deployed emergency coordination support to the Office of the Resident Coordinator in Azerbaijan, where WFP does not have a presence, to work alongside UN partners to assess needs and reinforce food security coordination.

-The sub-regional Limited Emergency Operation (LEO) provides a vehicle to channel WFP’s support to affected populations to ensure access to basic food needs for civilians affected by the fighting, no matter where they are.
+The Limited Emergency Operation (LEO) provides a vehicle to channel WFP’s support to affected populations in the Nagorno-Karabakh region of the Republic of Azerbaijanto ensure access to basic food needs for civilians affected by the fighting.
 WFP’s Strategic Outcome 1, aligned with WFP Strategic Result 1, will focus on safeguarding access to food needs of affected populations not assisted under existing WFP or partner food security programmes through provision of food assistance and coordination for an effective response.
 It will be delivered through two outputs: